MutonyiLewis/Lab1/README.md

 # Then use the command flex tokenizer.l.

 # Then input the following command gcc lex.yy.c, which will produce the the a.exe file

+Question 2(Capital.l)
+# This prompts the user to write a sentence and takes it as the input
+# It then checks if the input has less than 1000 characters
+# It then returns the number of capital letters and small letters
+# It then separate the individual words that make up the whole sentence